Unlocking the Bootloader and Installing TWRP – How to Guide

 - Download the kamakiri-mantis exploit code and extract the kamakiri folder to the desktop.

-- Make sure no cables are attached to the 4K and remove the Firestick 4K casing using a credit card (or similar).
+- Remove the Firestick 4K casing using a credit card (or similar).

 See images below but part 1 of my 3-step (when I complete the next 2 steps) video tutorial details this step.